tmuras/moosh/README.md

     apt-get install xdotool

-Then go to default_options.php change xdotool flag to true and choose your preferred browser.
+Then go to ~/.mooshrc.php and add these flags:

+    $defaultOptions['global']['xdotool'] = false;
+    $defaultOptions['global']['browser_string'] = 'Mozilla Firefox';

+Change Mozilla Firefox to your preferred browser and you're good to go.
 Commands that currently support xdotool:

     form-add